Brauer relations in finite groups

 \begin{corollary} If there exists $M\in \cM$ whose signature contains 0 and~1, then $\Prim(G)$ is trivial.
-Otherwise, $\Prim(G)$ is generated by any $\Theta\equiv M-M'\pmod C$ where $M$ and $M'$ have signatures $(0,\ldots,0)$ and $(1,\ldots,1)$, respectively. \end{corollary}
+Otherwise, $\Prim(G)$ is generated by any $\Theta\equiv M-M'\pmod{\cH_C^c}$ where $M$ and $M'$ have signatures $(0,\ldots,0)$ and $(1,\ldots,1)$, respectively. \end{corollary}

 To conclude the proof of Theorem \ref{thm:Ktriv}, it remains to show: \begin{lemma} Suppose that no element of $\cM$ has a signature in which both 0 and 1 occur.
-Let $M,M'\in\cM$ have signatures $(0,\ldots,0)$ and $(1,\ldots,1)$, respectively, let $\Theta\equiv M-M'\pmod C$ be a relation.
+Let $M,M'\in\cM$ have signatures $(0,\ldots,0)$ and $(1,\ldots,1)$, respectively, let $\Theta\equiv M-M'\pmod{\cH^c_C}$ be a relation.
 Then $\Theta$ is primitive. \end{lemma} \begin{proof} Assume for a contradiction that $\Theta$ is a sum of relations that are induced and/or lifted from proper subquotients.
-Then, at least one summand must contain terms in $\cM$ with signature $(0,\ldots,0)$ such that the sum of all coefficients of these terms is congruent to 1 modulo $p$.
-Moreover, by Proposition \ref{prop:relmodC} (\ref{item:nis}), this relation must contain either a term in $\cM$ with signature $(1,\ldots,1)$, or $P$.
+Then, at least one summand must contain terms in $\cM$ with signature $(0,\ldots,0)$ such that the sum of all coefficients of these terms is not congruent to 0 modulo $p$.
+Moreover, by Corollary \ref{cor:relmodC} (\ref{item:nis}), this relation must contain either a term in $\cM$ with signature $(1,\ldots,1)$, or $P$.
 Since no $M\in \cM$ contains a normal subgroup of $G$, this relation cannot be lifted from a proper quotient, so it must be induced from a proper subgroup.
 Since two distinct groups in $\cM$ generate $P$, this proper subgroup must be of the form $(C_{l_1}\times\ldots\times\widehat{C_{l_{j_0}}}\times\ldots\times C_{l_t})\rtimes P$.
-But then, by Proposition \ref{prop:cyclicKj}, the sum of the coefficients of $M\in \cM$ with signature $(0,\ldots,0)$ is divisible by $p$, which is a contradiction. \end{proof}
+By Proposition \ref{prop:cyclicKj}, applied with $p^i=|K_{j_0}|/p$, the sum of the coefficients of $M\in \cM$ with signature $(0,\ldots,0)$ plus the sum of the coefficients of $H\le P$ that satisfy $HK_{j_0}=P$ and $|H\cap K_{j_0}|\le |K_{j_0}|/p^2$ is divisible by $p$.
+By the same proposition, applied with $p^i=|K_{j_0}|/p^2$, the second sum is divisible by $p$.
+We deduce that the sum of the coefficients of $M\in \cM$ with signature $(0,\ldots,0)$ is divisible by $p$, which is a contradiction. \end{proof}